Ed2Bs/coffee-machine/README.md

-# coffee-machine
+# Coffee Machine
-Exercise - coffee machine
+Exercise - Coffee Machine

 Machine logs information about how many and what drinks were served.